march-dave/react-next-anycase/CHATGPT_UI.md

 An **Export** button lets you copy the chat history—including timestamps—to your clipboard.
 You can also save the chat with timestamps as a text file using the **Download** button.
 Each message now shows a timestamp for when it was sent.
+Each message includes a **Copy** button that briefly displays "Copied!" after copying.
 The message input automatically expands to fit longer content.
 Press Shift+Enter to add a newline.